Gaoyiminggithub/Graphonomy-Panoptic/README.md

 # Graphonomy-Panoptic

 ## Intorduction
-This repository provides the implementation of our method described in:
+This repository provides the implementation for panoptic segmentation of our method described in:

 [Graphonomy: Universal Image Parsing via Graph Reasoning and Transfer](https://ieeexplore.ieee.org/abstract/document/9286557/).